rafael-santiago/pig/doc/shell.md

 ~ pigsty silly-one, *[Ss]ub?7*, *deep*
 ```

-You can load a set of pigsties from a file with the sub-command ``ld``, in order to remove from memory you should use the
+You can load a set of pigsties from a file with the sub-command ``ld``.
+In order to remove them from memory you should use the
 sub-command ``rm``.

 ```
 ~ pigsty rm silly-one
 ```

-The ``rm`` argument is taken as a glob so:
+The ``rm`` argument is taken as a glob, so:

 ```
 ~ pigsty rm *